Vyral/base-template/_posts/2022-02-09-breaking-down-the-move-out-inspection-process.md

 I go into the property, take lots of pictures, take notes, and document everything.
 Then I compare my notes to the property condition disclosure form that was filled out when they moved in.&nbsp;

 There are more items to worry about when tenants move out than when tenants move in.
 If there are new damages, that's considered negligence.
-It’s the tenants’ responsibility to pay for the damages out of their security deposit.

-**After I take my pictures (roughly 150 for a one-bedroom unit), any items that need to be addressed are addressed and repaired before the 14-day timeframe expires.**
+It’s the tenants’ responsibility to pay for the damages out of their security deposit.&nbsp;**After I take my pictures (roughly 150 for a one-bedroom unit), any items that need to be addressed are repaired before the 14-day time frame expires.**

 If you have any questions about this procedure or anything else, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you soon.
+We look forward to hearing from you soon.